Heidelberg Raceway: History

 Witzberger had both tracks paved before the 1967 season.
 At the end of the 1972 season, when track promoter Ed Witzberger and driver Tom Colella could not come to terms on a three-year lease, an agreement was reached where Colella would lease the track, for one year, in 1973.
 The track was permanently closed at the end of the 1973 season.
 In an interview in 2007, Colella cited the 1973 oil crisis and urban sprawl as factors in the decision.
 Ed Howe won the last race on the track, a 250-lap special event, in 1973.
 Herb Scott had won more championships at Heidelberg than any other driver with a total of ten season championships.
+In April 1975, the owners sold closed racetrack to Center Associates of Youngstown, Ohio for $1.15 million, which would help facilitate the construction of a Hills department store, requiring 17 acre of the speedway land.
+The Hills would be a part of a new shopping center on Route 50 that would cost $3 million and contain 12 stores.

 Nick Garin decided to build a Pennsylvania Motor Speedway in Imperial, Pennsylvania and he purchased many of the components from Heidelberg.
 He used the bleachers and fence from around the track at the new speedway.
 The site formally known as Heidelberg Raceway is now "Raceway Plaza"; a shopping strip mall that includes Walmart, Lowe's Home Improvement, Shop-N-Save, and Woltz & Wind Ford.